ssvlabs/ssv/docs/specs/NETWORKING.md

 import "gogo.proto";

-// SignedMessage is a wrapper on top of Message for supporting signatures message SignedMessage{
+// SignedMessage is a wrapper on top of Message for supporting signatures message SignedMessage {
-  // message is the raw message to sign
+  // message is the IBFT message
   Message message            = 1 [(gogoproto.nullable) = false];
-  // signature is a signature of the message bytes signature            = 2 [(gogoproto.nullable) = false];
+  // signature is a signature of the IBFT message bytes signature            = 2 [(gogoproto.nullable) = false];
-  // signer_ids are the IDs of the signing operators repeated uint64 signer_ids = 3;
+  // signer_ids is a list of the IDs of the signing operators repeated uint64 signer_ids = 3;
 }